laxmikant-ainapure/upcxx/INSTALL.md

 * Perl version 5.005 or newer

-* GNU Bash (must be installed, user's shell doesn't matter)
+* GNU Bash 3.2 or newer (must be installed, user's shell doesn't matter)

 * Make (we recommend GNU make version 3.79 or newer).